andreaskeller/bootstrapped-profitable-proud-for-kindle/content/05_bigcommerce.md

 “I wanted to make these marketing concepts easy to understand and I wanted to teach by example which is really important for me.
 There are too many ‘teachers’ that teach concepts they’ve never used themselves.
 I’m teaching from experience, not from a text book — so when I talk about a marketing idea I give a real life example of how we’ve used it to grow our business.
 And I’m not trying to sell anything in the videos — I’m not hawking an eBook or trying to sell a $10,000 course like most other people who record videos.”

-<strong>Bringing enterprise-type features to small businesses</strong>
+### Bringing enterprise-type features to small businesses
 Though the founders want to grow organically, they still have a lofty goal: to make BigCommerce “the standard e-commerce solution.”
 Harper points to <a href="http://www.constantcontact.com/index.jsp">ConstantContact</a> for email marketing and <a href="http://quickbooks.intuit.com/">Quickbooks</a> for accounting as examples of products that have become industry standards in a way they’d like to emulate.

 Harper also wants to shake up the e-commerce space.
 “It’s been so stagnant and so boring for such a long time,” he explains.
 “We’re trying to get enterprise-type features into shopping cart software that any small business owner can use.
 For example, BigCommerce has a <span class="caps">CRM</span> system and automated inventory management.
 A few years ago you’d have to spend $50,000 on <a href="http://www.netsuite.com/">Netsuite</a> or $500,000 on <a href="http://www.gsicommerce.com/"><span class="caps">GSI</span> Commerce</a> to get these seemingly basic features.